Harold P. Freeman: Early life and education

-Harold Paul Freeman was born on March 2, 1933, in Washington, D.C. to Clyde and Lucille Thomas Freeman.
-The family name "Freeman" was chosen by his great-great-grandfather who bought himself free from slavery on a North Carolina plantation.
+Harold Paul Freeman was born on March 2, 1933, in Washington, D.C., to Clyde and Lucille Thomas Freeman.
+The family name Freeman was chosen by his great-great-grandfather who bought himself free from slavery on a North Carolina plantation.
 The Freeman family has a history of educational achievement in medical fields.
 Harold Freeman's great-granduncle, Robert Tanner Freeman, was the first African-American dentist in the United States, graduating from Harvard in 1869.
-His grandfather, Henry W. Freeman, graduated from Howard University Medical School in 1898 and became doctor in Washington, D.C.
+His grandfather, Henry W. Freeman, graduated from Howard University Medical School in 1898 and became a doctor in Washington, D.C.

 Harold's father, Clyde Freeman, took night classes to put himself through law school.
 His mother Lucille was a teacher.
 Clyde died of testicular cancer when Harold was only 13 years of age.
 Despite this, Harold completed his high school education at Dunbar High School, then an academically elite but segregated institution in Washington, D.C.

-Freedman' parents had met on a tennis court.
+Freeman's parents had met on a tennis court.
 Coached by their mother Lucille, Harold and his older brothers Thomas and Clyde all became national boys tennis champions.
 Harold was boys' champion in 1948, at age 15.
 Harold and Clyde won the national tennis doubles championship on the adult African American tennis circuit in 1955.
 Harold also played in the U.S. Open in subsequent years.

 Freeman won an academic scholarship to Catholic University of America where "Hal" Freeman is listed as playing both tennis and basketball.
 He was chosen as team captain of both in his senior year.
 Freeman graduated from Catholic University in the class of 1954, with the Harris Award for Outstanding Scholar, Gentleman, and Athlete.
-In 1978, he was received a Distinguished Alumni Achievement Award from Catholic University.
+In 1978, he received a Distinguished Alumni Achievement Award from Catholic University.
 In 1992, he was inducted into the university's Athletes Hall of Fame.

 He went on to study medicine at Howard University Medical School in Washington, D.C., also a historically Black school.
 There Freeman studied with Burke Syphax and was inspired by LaSalle D. Leffall Jr. and Jack E. White.
 Freeman received his medical degree in 1958, completing both his internship and residency at Howard.
 The school awarded him the Daniel Hale Williams Award for Outstanding Achievements as Chief Resident.

 In 1964, Freeman accepted an advanced residency position at Memorial Sloan Kettering Cancer Center (MSK) where he worked with Arthur Holleb.
 From 1966 to 1968, he was Senior Resident in Cancer Surgery at MSK.